tomguyatt/ppa-api/README.md

 To skip certificate verification completely, supply the `verify` keyword argument as `False`.

-The PPA version is checked when creating a `PPAClient` instance, so any proxy or certificate errors will be raised early.
+The PPA version is checked during `PPAClient` instantiation, & any proxy/certificate errors will be raised early.

 # Code Examples